Shatterday: Production

 This segment is based on the short story of the same name by Harlan Ellison, which was first published September 1975 in Gallery and later gave its title to a collection of his short stories.
 The short story uses all seven days of one week: Someday, Moansday, Duesday, Woundsday, Thornsday, Freeday, Shatterday.
 Ellison got the idea for the story while living in New York City and waiting for his date at a restaurant.
 His date was running late so he tried calling her up but, distracted by the noise, dialed his own number instead.
 After several rings he realized his mistake, and was inspired by thoughts of what would happen if he had answered the phone at his house.

 Though the teleplay is credited solely to Alan Brennert, the opening scene was scripted by Ellison himself.
 Brennert had extensively revised the opening scene from the short story, in which Peter Novins almost immediately accepts that the man on the other end of the line is himself, because this would not be believable in television format.
 Ellison disliked the revisions and, after he rejected six different drafts of the opening scene by Brennert, executive producer Philip DeGuere suggested that he simply script that scene himself.
 He inserted the line "Alan, is that you?
 You imitate me better than anyone else!" as a playful homage to Brennert.

-Unlike later episodes, "Shatterday" was shot on film, not video.
 During filming of one of the hotel scenes, actor Bruce Willis, in a display of method acting, warmed up for the scene by screaming curses and punching the wall behind the bed.
 This performance caused him to lose his voice over the course of several takes, and the day's filming had to be halted early.

 In the few shots where the two Peters appear on-screen together, the new Peter was played by Willis, while the old Peter was played by a body double.